Darragh1996/PHP-Blog-Application/README.md

 # PHP-Blog-Application

-## Overview
+## Backend Overview

-This backend provides a RESTful API for managing a blog application.
+This backend, built with PHP, provides a RESTful API for managing a blog application.
 The API handles user authentication, blog posts, and comments.
 Below are the available endpoints and their functionalities.

 ## API Endpoints